Hasner Law | Workers' Compensation | September 19, 2016

 Once you have filed your claim, you may be approved for weekly income benefits as long as an authorized treating physician has said you are unable to work for more than seven days.
 The SBWC explains that an injured employee can receive two-thirds of his/her average weekly wage, but the employee cannot receive more than $575 per week.

 Consult with an Atlanta Workers’ Compensation Lawyer from Hasner Law PC

 Making sure that you have taken all of the necessary steps for your workers’ compensation claim within the first 30 days following your injury can be daunting.
 A dedicated workers’ compensation lawyer in Atlanta can help.

-At Hasner Law, we have 60 years of combined experience assisting clients throughout the entire state of Georgia with their workers’ compensation claims.
-Contact us today to discuss your case.
+At Hasner Law PC, we have 60 years of combined experience assisting clients throughout the entire state of Georgia with their workers’ compensation claims.